Samsung/tizen-docs/docs/platform/developing/installing.md

 > [!NOTE]
 > GBS and MIC are used as examples because they are mandatory development tools for Tizen developers.

-## Install development tools in Ubuntu or Debian
+## Install development tools in Ubuntu

 To install a development tool in Ubuntu, follow the steps below: